Social Media Records in Iowa

 Iowa Social Media Records Management in Practice

 Iowa City has implemented a comprehensive social media policy that clearly states their social media sites are subject to both the Freedom of Information Act and State of Iowa public records laws.
 The City has determined that departments are responsible for maintaining social media records in an accessible format and complying with public records requests for social media content.
 This serves as a strong model for handling social media records in Iowa.

-View City of Iowa Social Media Policy
+View the City of Iowa City Social Media Policy